-The PDP-WT recommends updating clause 7 of Annex A of the ICANN by-laws to reflect that a charter is required for all Working Groups, and to specify the voting threshold that should apply to the adoption of the working group charter which is identical to the one that applies to the initiation of the PDP.
-Any modifications to a Working Group Charter may be adopted by a simple majority vote of the GNSO Council.
+The PDP-WT recommends updating clause 7 of Annex A of the ICANN Bylaws to reflect that a charter is required for all Working Groups, and to specify the voting threshold that should apply to the adoption of the working group charter which is identical to the one that applies to the initiation of the PDP.
+Any modifications to a Working Group Charter after adopted by the GNSO Council, however, may be adopted by a majority vote of the GNSO Council (as such term is currently defined in the Bylaws).

-The PDP-WT recommends to working with the WG-WT/PPSC to provide input for the GNSO Working Group Guidelines section or annex that will be dedicated to a PDP WG concerning best practices for developing the charter for a PDP WG.
+The PDP-WT recommends that a link to the new Annex A and the PDP Manual, once finalized and approved, are included in the GNSO Working Group Guidelines, as these two documents provide an overview of the requirements for PDP WGs.

 5. Should expedited procedures be available in case of urgency?